-Q: My 3-year-old toy poodle seems to be licking his paws frequently.
-Is this common in toy poodles?
+Q: My 3-year-old dog seems to be licking his paws frequently.
+Is this common in dogs?
 I have been checking him constantly and there doesn't seem to be any obvious skin problems on his paws.
 I've heard that sometimes it can be an allergy.
 What is considered excessive licking and how would I know if it were an allergy or not?

-Most dogs, like your toy poodle, often lick and chew their paws day and night.
+Most dogs, like toy poodles, often lick and chew their paws day and night.
 When you check their paws and there are no obvious or apparent lesions or pain, then we have to worry that your dog may be suffering from allergies, boredom or a compulsive habit.

 Boredom and a compulsive habit of licking can result from lack of stimulation for your pet.
 When the dog is bored, he "distracts" himself by licking and chewing his paws.
 When he is stressed or anxious due to moving house, the arrival of a new family member or pet, or loud noises from construction, he can also start the habit of licking and chewing his paws.